Titles and Roles

 Melissa Kemp, PhD, is an Associate Professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech School of Engineering and Emory University School of Medicine.

-Dr. Kemp is a member of the Cancer Cell Biology research program at Winship Cancer Institute.
+Dr. Kemp is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Dr. Kemp earned her PhD in Bioengineering from the University of Washington in 2003.
 She completed her postdoctoral fellowship in Biological Engineering from the Massachusetts Institute of Technology in 2006.